sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap
+<<-353	Design Snake Game    		34.9%	Medium
+given a grid. the snake is initially at (0,0) with length=1. given an array of food at (ri,ci). snake eat the food, get one point and increase length by 1. the food appears one by one, will appear after the one is eaten. the game is over if it cannot move.
+SnakeGame(w,h,food)
+move(direction): return the score. snake grow on the tail, use deque represent the snake. use hashset to store the snake's body position.
+->>

+<<-355	Design Twitter    		30.8%	Medium
+postTweet
+getNewsFeed: retrieve the 10 most recent tweet ids in the user's news feed. ordered from most recent to least recent. follow unfollow. shall maintain: followed tweetIDs for each user, hashmap user vs list of followed ids.
+postTreet: each user shall maintain a list of tweets he posted user vs list of treets
+getNewFeed: get treets from himself and followed and get the top 10. keep an array to store the most recent tweets. we can go to each followed id and get the most recent 10 posts and put into heap. expel the old posts.

+store the tweet: can also use link-list, it is easy to store and only need the head pointer to access.
+->>

+<<-359	Logger Rate Limiter    		71.5%	Easy
+message with time stamp comes in chrono order.
+Each unique message should only be printed at most every 10 seconds. hashmap message vs next timestamp to print.
+->>

 <<-379	Design Phone Directory    		47.4%	Medium
 assign, recycle, check if number hashmap using used and unused.